Guilty-C/ReID/docs/REQ_MAP.md

 - Outputs manifest: outputs/MANIFEST_2025-10-19.txt

 Update process:
-- After the E2E run, replace [TBD] with the actual metrics file path.
-- If multiple candidates exist, document the selection rule.
+- If multiple candidates exist, selection rule: prefer canonical path produced by scripts/run_all.sh (outputs/metrics/metrics.json).
 - If no metrics appear, add an OPEN_QUESTION and proceed to Step 4 with available outputs.